louis-tru/quark/docs/TROUBLESHOOTING.md

 - Collect counters in memory and emit them once after measurement.
 - Compare identical deterministic workloads for equal durations and inspect the target function directly rather than relying on whole-process percentages.

+## GPU Shaders: Custom Spin Locks Can Deadlock Or Jitter

+Symptom:

+- CAPA rendered a completely static five-point star with severe visual jitter.
+- CPU budgets and stable GPU counters such as `taskCount`, `pathTileCount`, `pathTileRowCount`, and `boundaryTileCount` matched across frames.
+- `shortEdgeChunkCount` still varied between otherwise identical frames.

+Misleading clues:

+- A custom shader lock built from `atomicCompSwap` can appear to work in a small capture or on one device.
+- The code can look logically correct if read like CPU threading: one invocation takes the lock, initializes data, releases the lock, and other invocations wait.

+Root cause / risk:

+- GPU execution does not guarantee CPU-style forward progress between arbitrary invocations.
+An invocation that acquired a custom lock is not guaranteed to run to its unlock path before sibling lanes/work items spin on the lock.
+- Such locks can deadlock or produce scheduling-dependent behavior.
+This is especially dangerous across workgroups, where workgroup execution order is not a synchronization primitive.

+Prevention rule:

+- DANGER: never use shader-level custom mutexes/spin locks that wait for another invocation to release a value.
+- Use only synchronization with a real GPU guarantee for the current scope, such as workgroup barriers inside one workgroup.
+- For cross-workgroup data structures, prefer non-blocking atomic append, fixed-capacity per-tile storage with explicit overflow/debug markers, or separate dispatch passes that publish data before later passes consume it.

+## CAPA: Shared Short-Edge Chunks Dropped Edges Despite Valid Atomics

+Symptom:

+- A static CAPA five-point-star test jittered even after background and area math were ruled out.
+- Per-pathTile fixed short-edge slots produced stable output, but the dynamic tile-local short-edge chunk list lost several edge slots.
+- Debug counters showed the expected short-edge references were `1466`, while the chunk-list traversal saw only about `1457-1458` in failing versions.
+- A chain-debug pass found no orphan chunks, invalid links, or cycles; making each emitted short edge its own linked node produced stable counts (`1466/1466`).

+Misleading clues:

+- The chunk list used `atomicAdd` and `atomicExchange`, so it looked like a standard GPU linked-list append structure.
+- `atomicExchange` itself was not proven faulty.
+When each edge owned a node, the linked list behaved correctly.

+Root cause / risk:

+- The failing protocol let many invocations append into the same small fixed-capacity chunk via `atomicAdd(chunk.count)`.
+Threads that found the chunk full then allocated and linked overflow chunks in the same pass.
+- This multi-step "claim slot, detect overflow, allocate repair chunk, publish new head" protocol was too complex to reason about reliably on the GPU.
+  Individual atomics were not enough to guarantee that every emitted edge reached one final readable slot.
+- The eventual stable structure changed data ownership: instead of sizing storage by "how many edges can a tile receive?", it used the hard invariant that one short-edge task can touch at most three tiles.
+Each task owns three `CAPAShortEdge` node slots and links the used nodes to tile chains.

+Prevention rule:

+- IMPORTANT: avoid same-pass shared small-chunk append plus dynamic overflow repair for GPU data structures.
+- Do not build complex atomic write-then-read dependency protocols inside one pass.
+If later work needs to read atomic-written state to decide additional shared mutations, split it into another pass or redesign ownership so each invocation writes only its own node/slot.
+- Prefer per-edge linked nodes, fixed owned slots, or a multi-pass count/prefix/fill design.
+- If using atomics, keep each atomic protocol one-step and auditable: unique index allocation, one fully written node linked once, or simple counters.
+- When a GPU binning problem looks like it needs dynamic per-tile capacity, first look for a stronger bound on the producer side.
+Moving ownership from the unbounded consumer tile to the bounded producer task can remove the need for scan and complex atomic synchronization entirely.